Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 <img src="assets/COM_eqn.png" style="width: 70%; max-width: 750px; height: auto">
 <p><em>Center of mass calculation</em></p>
 </div>
-In practice, the COM is an essential parameter that influences design implementation of key attitude determination & control components such as thrusters, sensors, and control actuators.
+In practice, the COM is an essential parameter that influences the design implementation of key attitude determination & control components such as thrusters, sensors, and control actuators.

 ### Moment of Inertia Matrix